 - Insert screws to hold it in place.
 Continue screwing the screws across the whole gasket.
 Focus on the corners and remember do not over tighten the screws.

-If all else fails and you’re still not able to fix your refrigerator problems, give us a call at Appliances Repair Service at 1-866-415-3937 and we’ll be happy to come check it out and give you a repair quote.
+If all else fails and you’re still not able to fix your refrigerator problems, give us a call at ARS Appliance Repair Service at 1-866-415-3937 and we’ll be happy to come check it out and give you a repair quote.
 You never know, we can probably help you save a couple of bucks and prevent your refrigerator from getting any worse.